-One big flaw in Nimble however involves email folders: you can use the Nimble interface to send and receive IMAP email or Gmail without having to use an email client like Outlook or Gmail itself...but you can’t access email folders or move mail to folders.
+One flaw in Nimble's 'one-stop-shop' workspace involves email folders: you can use the Nimble interface to send and receive IMAP email or Gmail without having to use an email client like Outlook or Gmail itself...but you can’t access email folders or move mail to folders.
 This means that you’ll invariably need to go out of Nimble and into another email program to organise / file your mail.
 Sadly this really takes away from Nimble's claim to give you a singular overview of everything.

 For very large mailouts, it's best to use a dedicated e-marketing solution - and both Capsule and Nimble offer integrations with Mailchimp.

 When it comes to file storage, Nimble offers more functionality – you can attach files directly from Google Drive or Dropbox to a contact’s record (which means when they are updated in Google Drive or Dropbox, they’ll effectively be updated in Nimble too).

 With Capsule, you have to upload files to the system itself (which of course eats into your storage quota).